OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Tee-Object.md

 ### System.Management.Automation.PSObject

-You can pipe objects to `Tee-Object`.
+You can pipe objects to this cmdlet.

 ## OUTPUTS

 ### System.Management.Automation.PSObject

-`Tee-Object` returns the object that it redirects.
+This cmdlet returns the object that it redirects.

 ## NOTES

+Windows PowerShell includes the following aliases for `Tee-Object`:

+  - `tee`

 You can also use the `Out-File` cmdlet or the redirection operator, both of which save the output in a file but do not send it down the pipeline.